easttennesseecc-star/Q-Top-Dog-IDE/EXECUTIVE_SUMMARY_READY_TO_SHIP.md

 > "Production code is ready.
 All tests passing.
 Team aligned.
 Demo prepared.
 Launch is in 35 minutes on Monday."

 ### For Customers
-> "Q-IDE now supports Construct 3, Godot, Unity, and Unreal.
+> "Top Dog now supports Construct 3, Godot, Unity, and Unreal.
 One IDE.
 All engines.
 No friction."

 ---